centrica-engineering/nucleus-docs/docs/components/ns-cta.md

 The `direct` type has a more emphasised affordance, therefore it can be used as the main action for that page.
 As it's the main action, it should be used sparingly.

-The `text` type supports the `direct` type and helps build hierachy.
+The `text` type supports the `direct` type and helps build hierarchy.
 It can be used for actions that are not the main reason for the page and can accommodate longer text content.

 For example, on the Energy Hub Page the main purpose is for customers to get a quote.
 This action would be a `direct` CTA supplementary information such as Seeing all tariffs, Energy guides or Learning about smart meters would be the `text` type.
 We recommend when grouping actions through a set of cards they all use the same CTA type.